lukebarnard1/journal/README.md

 An open source blog hosting website.

+### Note: journal is no longer maintained

-In the future: A web client for writing news stories, personal blogs and more, built on the Matrix protocol - https://matrix.org.
+What I imagined it could be: A web client for writing news stories, personal blogs and more, built on the Matrix protocol - https://matrix.org.

+What happened: I didn't have enough time to build the entire thing, plus there are decent alternatives.
+See https://github.com/lukebarnard1/journal/issues/118.

 ## Contents
  - [Introduction](#introduction)